Skip to content

 • Expression - the device name is an expression;

-• Device name value / expression - the device name (you can find detail examples here);
+• Device name value / expression - the device name (you can find detail examples in the usage examples section);

 • Device profile source - the source of the device profile, can be the same as the device name source;

-• Device profile value / expression - the device profile name (you can find detail examples here);
+• Device profile value / expression - the device profile name (you can find detail examples in the usage examples section);

 • Poll period - the period of time when the connector will try to poll BACnet device;